AdobeDocs/workfront.es-ES/help/quicksilver/planning/architecture/create-record-types.md

 <div class="preview">

-## Create record types by importing them from another workspace
+## Create record types by adding existing ones from another workspace

-You can add record types to a workspace by importing them from another workspace.
-You can only add record types that have been configured as centralized record types.
+You can add record types to a workspace by adding existing ones from another workspace.
+You can only add record types that have been configured as global record types.

 For information, see [Add existing record types from another workspace](/help/quicksilver/planning/architecture/add-existing-record-types-from-another-workspace.md).